antontsv/.files/README.md

  * `DOT_FILES_CASTLE_BRANCH` [branch to checkout from the repo; default is "master"]
  * `DOT_FILES_CASTLE_NAME` [castle name for homeshick-generated repo; default is "main.files"]

+ There are many other approaches to manage config files.
+If you want to know why I use homeshick, [go here](https://github.com/antontsv/engineering/blob/master/dotfiles.md).

 ## .extra references

 This repository does not provide complete setup as some of the configurations